 The song describes in sparse detail the lives of a joker and a thief.
 They are outside the walls of society and they know it.
 The former expresses concern over their life and what value there is in what they accomplish.
 Dylan’s thief immediately calms him down and directs this short storyline towards its conclusion.
 The two riders are arriving at a walled castle of some kind.
 There, in a suspenseful atmosphere, something is going to happen.

 You can read the complete lyrics here.

-Structure and Literary Devices in All Along the Watchtower
+Structure and Literary Devices

 ‘All Along the Watchtower’ by Bob Dylan is a short, three verse song that follows a simple rhyme scheme.
 It is considered to be more restrained and sparse than much of Dylan’s music.
 But, it is filled with interesting images and allusions, as well as several other literary devices.
 These include but are not limited to anaphora, caesura, and alliteration.

 Imagery is one of the most important techniques at work in ‘All Along the Watchtower’.
 When reading over the lyrics or listening to Dylan sing the original version, it is clear that there is a great deal of meaning behind the poignant images of the joker and the thief, the metaphor of plowmen and businessmen, as well as the references to towers, princes, and distant landscapes.

 Dylan also makes use of anaphora, or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
 For example, “There” at the beginning of the first two lines.
 An allusion is an expression that’s meant to call something specific to mind without directly stating it.
 In this case, Dylan is using the two characters and their inner conflict to allude to the larger very real conflict at the heart of society.